-We want to engage you in a dialogue about the KXL project.
-Below are some commonly asked questions about KXL.
+We want to engage you in a dialogue about Keystone XL.
+Below are some commonly asked questions about Keystone XL.
 We encourage you to reach out with your own.

-KXL will be a key component a much needed refocus on U.S. infrastructure while also producing thousands of well-paying jobs and substantial economic benefit to local communities and the U.S. GDP.
+Keystone XL will be a key component to a much needed refocus on U.S. infrastructure, while also producing thousands of well-paying jobs and substantial economic benefit to local communities and the U.S. GDP.

-The base Keystone Pipeline System, which went into service in July 2010, has already safely and reliably transported over 1.4 billion barrels of crude oil from where it is produced in Canada and the U.S. to key U.S. refining centers.
-KXL will enhance this system and provide new ways to safely transport the energy to fuel Americans’ daily lives, now and in the future.
+The base Keystone Pipeline System, which went into service in July 2010, has already safely and reliably transported over 1.5 billion barrels of crude oil from where it is produced in Canada and the U.S. to key U.S. refining centers.
+Keystone XL will enhance this system and provide new ways to safely transport the energy to fuel Americans’ daily lives, now and in the future.

-KXL would provide substantial economic benefits to the United States.
-As found in the FSEIS, those benefits would include a multi-billion dollar contribution to the U.S. GDP and significant property tax revenues, as well as sales and use and other tax revenues, to counties and states along the proposed project route.
-The total estimated property tax from the proposed project in the first full year of operations would be about $55.6 million spread across 27 counties in three states.
+Keystone XL would provide substantial economic benefits to the U.S. As found in the Final Supplemental Environmental Impact Statement (FSEIS), those benefits would include a multi-billion dollar contribution to the U.S. GDP and significant property tax revenues, as well as sales and other tax revenues, to counties and states along the proposed project route.
+Keystone XL will pay more than one hundred million dollars in property and other taxes over its lifetime.
 This is money counties could use to build new roads, schools and hospitals.
-Additionally, sales and use taxes revenue from the construction of the proposed project would be approximately $66 million.
 These revenues could help to ease the tax burden on ordinary Americans.
-Construction of KXL is also expected to contribute approximately $3.4 billion to the U.S. GDP.
+Construction of Keystone XL is also expected to contribute approximately $3.4 billion to the U.S. GDP.
 Read more here.

 How are you ensuring safety?